quanteda/tutorials.quanteda.io/content/statistical-analysis/frequency.markdown

 <img src="/statistical-analysis/frequency_files/figure-html/unnamed-chunk-6-1.png" alt="" width="672" />

-Finally, it is possible to compare different groups within one Wordcloud.
-We must first create a dummy variable that indicates whether a tweet was posted in English or a different language.
-Afterwards, we can compare the most frequent hashtags of English and non-English tweets.
+You can also compare groups within a single word cloud.
+First, create a dummy variable indicating whether a tweet was posted in English or another language, using `ifelse()` as in the Basic Operations chapter.
+Then compare the most frequent hashtags of English and non-English tweets directly.

 ``` r